An Elementary Characterization of Bargmann Invariants: Bargmann Invariants of Circulant tuples of States

 where the coefficients $\lambda_i / n$ are non-negative, and their sum is $\Tr{G} / n = 1$.
 Therefore, for any $z$ there is a convex combination of the $n$-th roots of unity $\omega_n^i$, and vice-versa.
 We conclude that $z$ belongs to $\RootSet{n \mid \mathrm{circ}}$ if and only if $z$ belongs to $\mathcal{P}_n$, as wanted.

 From Eq.~\ref{eq:circulant_bargmann_root_expression}, we see that the vertices $\omega_n^{-k}$ correspond to taking the eigenvalues $\lambda_i/n=\delta_{ik},$ which results in rank-1 Gram matrices, and are thus realizable by one-dimensional states.
 The points on the boundary are convex combinations of vertices, so they must correspond to Gram matrices of rank 2 at most, and are thus realizable using two-dimensional states.

-Finally, Carathéodory's theorem guarantees that any point of $\mathcal{P}_n$ must be a convex combination of three vertices, so it must correspond to a Bargmann root of three-dimensional states. \end{proof} We now translate the theorem to circulant Bargmann invariants, which is the original form of Theorem 1 in Ref.~\cite{Li25}, except for the statement on realizability as qubits and qutrits. \begin{corollary} The set of circulant Bargmann invariants of order $n$, $\BargmannSet{n \mid \mathrm{circ}}$, coincides with $\mathcal{P}_n^n$.
-Its boundary corresponds to circulant Bargmann invariants of states with dimension 2, and its interior to Bargmann invariants of states with dimension 3. \end{corollary} \begin{proof} This is a straightforward consequence of the fact that $\BargmannSet{n\mid\mathrm{circ}}$ is obtained from $\RootSet{n\mid\mathrm{circ}}$ from the map $f_n:z\to z^n$.
-Since $f_n$ is continuous, boundary points of $\BargmannSet{n\mid\mathrm{circ}}$ must be images of boundary points of $\RootSet{n\mid\mathrm{circ}}$. \end{proof}
+Finally, Carathéodory's theorem guarantees that any point $z$ within $\mathcal{P}_n$ can be written as a convex combination of at most three vertices of $\mathcal{P}_n$.
+Following the reasoning of the previous paragraph, this implies that $z$ must be realizable as a Bargmann root of three-dimensional states. \end{proof} We now translate the theorem to circulant Bargmann invariants, which is the original form of Theorem 1 in Ref.~\cite{Li25}, except for the statement on realizability as qubits and qutrits. \begin{corollary} The set of circulant Bargmann invariants of order $n$, $\BargmannSet{n \mid \mathrm{circ}}$, coincides with $\mathcal{P}_n^n$.
+Its boundary corresponds to circulant Bargmann invariants of states with dimension 2, and its interior to Bargmann invariants of states with dimension 3. \end{corollary} \begin{proof} This is a straightforward consequence of the fact that $\BargmannSet{n\mid\mathrm{circ}}$ is obtained from $\RootSet{n\mid\mathrm{circ}}$ by applying the map $f_n:z\to z^n$.
+Since $f_n$ is continuous, boundary points of $\BargmannSet{n\mid\mathrm{circ}}$ must be images of boundary points of $\RootSet{n\mid\mathrm{circ}}$, which, according to the previous theorem, are realizable by states of dimension 2.
+Any interior point of $\BargmannSet{n\mid\mathrm{circ}}$ is obtained from some point of $\RootSet{n\mid\mathrm{circ}}$, so, according to the previous theorem, it is realizable by states of dimension 3 or lower; if lower, we may embed the states in a three-dimensional space, thus proving our statement. \end{proof}

 We now show that the sets $\BargmannSet{n\mid\mathrm{circ}}$ are convex and are teardrop-shaped (Fig.~\ref{fig:1}, panel a), using a variation of an argument found in Ref.~\cite[Theorem 2] {Zhang25}.
 The shape of the boundary was described in Refs.~\cite{Li25, Zhang25}. \begin{corollary} The set $\BargmannSet{n\mid\mathrm{circ}}$ is convex.
 For $n \geq 3$, it is the convex hull of the boundary points